cmajors47/Jetson-StructuredLight/README.md

 8. Step size of the graycode, this should not have to change unless you are testing different orientations of patterns.

+## Connection To The Jetson From a Windows PC

 The first step once you obtain all of this information is to connect a laptop or computer to the Jetson Nano microcontroller via Ethernet cable.